SimeonGriggs/sanity-remix-template/README.md

 This Remix template is specifically configured for hosting on Vercel.

 1. Check this repository into your own source control (like GitHub) and deploy to Vercel.
-2. You will need to update `PRODUCTION_URL` in `./app/sanity/projectDetails.ts` to match your production URL.
-This value is used to enable "stega" encoding on all URLs other than in production.
-And when using the production URL to view the Studio will load the production build at one of the other automatically generated URLs.

 ### Using a Template